 Disclaimer: This article may contain affiliate links, which means we may earn a small commission if you choose to make a purchase, at no extra cost to you.
 Please note that we only recommend products we genuinely use and love with our own dogs.

-Before we dive into the list of the best superfoods for dogs, it’s important to understand why hydration-friendly nutrition is essential for dogs living in the Indian climate.
 Many pups don’t drink enough water on their own, either because they don’t have constant access to fresh water or simply because they’re not big drinkers (my own Rajapalayam hound is guilty of this!).

-When water intake is low, especially in hot and humid conditions, dogs are at risk of canine dehydration.
+When water intake is low, especially in hot and humid conditions, dogs are at risk of Canine Dehydration.
 Some common symptoms of dehydration in dogs include:

 This is why including hydrating and nutrient-rich foods in your dog’s diet is essential.
 These mainly include fresh fruits, vegetables, and homemade, dog-friendly juices and drinks.
 So, without much ado, let’s plan the perfect hydrating diet for your dog.